junjunlab/omicScope/README.md

 -   📦 **Activity Inference**: Pathway and transcription factor activity estimation using decoupleR
 -   📦 **Rich Visualizations**: Publication-ready plots including heatmaps, volcano plots, and correlation matrices
 -   📦 **S4 Object System**: Organized data management and reproducible analysis workflows

+> ⚠️ **Development Status**: omicScope is currently under active development.
+We welcome feedback, suggestions, and contributions from the community.
+If you have ideas for new features or improvements, please feel free to submit pull requests or open issues!

 ## Installation